 About Layered Approach and Sandboxes

 While publically disclosed data breaches this year have increased, the majority are not reported, and many go undetected.
-Whilst some of these organizations were unprepared or slow to respond, many others have adopted a layered approach to prevent cyber security breaches as well as to mitigate the situation should a breach occur.
+Whilst some of these organizations were unprepared or slow to respond, many others have adopted a layered approach to securing Microsoft Office 365, which prevents cyber security breaches and mitigates the situation should a breach occur.
 As attacks are increasingly targeted, sophisticated, and evasive, many enterprise and government agencies are combining multiple engines, tools, feeds, and technologies each of which brings different detection benefits, to enhance threat detection capabilities with the objective being to significantly reduce the risk of cybercrime.

 Included in this layered approach are sandboxes.
 Sandboxing works by running code inside a tightly controlled environment, in which one can monitor and analyze the code’s behavior.
 While sandboxes are useful as part of the overall defensive process, malware sandbox evasion techniques are continuously improving.
 One sandbox cannot detect every zero-day malware.
 Malware writers have come up with ways to detect the presence of a sandbox and then evade sandbox analysis.
 These includes delaying the “detonation” of malicious code, geolocation awareness (the piece of malware only runs only in specific regions/countries), etc.

 This is why a new approach is needed with a next generation Cyber threat protection service to identify and remediate advanced persistent threats.
 The critical element is to ensure “proper” detonation of malware.
 CYREN’s mass-scale sandbox array service is characterized by a high degree of intelligence to orchestrate the array’s multiple sandboxes (virtual, physical, mobile etc) and provides detailed information about both network activity and behavior at the OS level.